Questions and Answers About the Christian Passover

 The fact that early Christians observed the Passover on the 14th of Nisan is a generally recognized historical fact.
 Unfortunately, the Roman Church eventually substituted Good Friday and Easter Sunday for the biblical Passover—a change that is still accepted and practiced by the majority of mainstream Christianity today.

 To learn more about the change from Passover to Easter, read our article “Christian Festivals.”

-Question 4: Isn’t the Christian ceremony of bread and wine called the Lord’s Supper?
+Question 5: Isn’t the Christian ceremony of bread and wine called the Lord’s Supper or Communion?

 This name, “The Lord’s Supper,” is a common title given to partaking of bread and wine in the Protestant community.
 Some denominations call this ceremony Eucharist (Greek for “give thanks”) or Communion (Latin for “fellowship” or “sharing”).
 There is much variance in how these ceremonies are kept.
 Some keep these ceremonies weekly; some, monthly; some, quarterly; and others, annually.

 But none of these names are the biblical name for the ceremony Jesus instituted on the last evening of His life.
 The Gospels are very clear that He was observing the Passover (Matthew 26:18; Mark 14:14; Luke 22:8).

 If you read through each Gospel record of this evening, you will notice that Jesus specifically said He was changing the symbols of the bread and wine—but He never said He was changing the name from Passover to anything else.